-Prerequisite: 7700:110 or graduate standing.
-This course introduces the multicultural considerations faced by audiologists and speech-language pathologists providing services to families and individuals with communication disorders.
+2 credits Prerequisite: 7700:110 or graduate standing.
+This course introduces the multicultural consid erations faced by audiologists and speech-language pathologists providing services to families

-SPEECH-LANGUAGE AND HEARING DISORDERS IN THE PUBLIC SCHOOLS (Not open to communicative disorders major) Nature, causes and treatment of speech, hearing and language disorders in public schools.
+SPEECH-LANGUAGE AND HEARING DISORDERS IN THE PUBLIC SCHOOLS 2 credits (Not open to communicative disorders major) Nature, causes and treatment of speech, hearing and language disorders in public schools.
 Special reference to role of classroom teacher in identifying and referring student with suspected problems and in working with school clinician.